coralogix/coralogix-azure-serverless/BlobViaEventGrid/README.md

-# Azure BlobStorage Trigger Function for Coralogix
+# Azure BlobStorage via EventGrid Trigger Function for Coralogix

 Coralogix provides a seamless integration with ``Azure`` cloud so you can send your logs from anywhere and parse them according to your needs.